shariqriazz/QuickScribe/instructions/common/language-rules.md

 - Negative polarity: eliminate negative concord in standard varieties

 #### Clause Integration
-- Coordinating conjunction prohibition at sentence boundaries (FANBOYS: for, and, nor, but, or, yet, so)
+- NEVER begin sentences with coordinating conjunctions (FANBOYS: for, and, nor, but, or, yet, so)
-- Obligatory syntactic integration via comma or semicolon
+- MUST integrate via comma or semicolon
-- "I tried.
-And succeeded." → "I tried, and succeeded."
+- "I went.
+But returned." → "I went, but returned."
 - Comma splice repair: independent clauses require proper coordination or subordination

 ### PROHIBITED MODIFICATIONS